MarcelloAmmendolia/Earring-November-2024/README.md

 - 3V3
 - SWDIO
 - SWCLK
 - RESET
 - GND
 for connecting the custom board to the STM32-Nucleo board (the programmer)
+I want to use STM32 Cube IDE to flash the board.